tomohulk/PSCloudflare/README.md

 ```

 ```
-# Set your API key, this is stored an retrieved from the Windows Credential Vault when API calls are executed.
+# Set your credentials as environment variables.
-# This only needs to be done once.
+# This needs to be done every time you start your shell and are using the PSCloudflare module.
+PS C:\> $env:CloudflareEmail = 'tomohulk@github.io'
-PS C:\> Set-CloudflareAPIToken
+PS C:\> $env:CloudflareAPIKey = 'c2547eb745079dac9320b638f5e225cf483cc5cfdda41'

 # Get a Zone.
 PS C:\> Get-CloudflareZone -Name im.tomohulk.com